 Nutrition

-Add 1 cup half & half, 1 Tbsp sugar, ½ tsp salt, and ¼ tsp pepper and whisk together until smooth.
+Make the creamy sauce: Add 1 cup half & half, 1 Tbsp sugar, ½ tsp salt, and ¼ tsp pepper to your roux and whisk until smooth.

-Add corn, tossing until completely coated.
-Cook 5-8 minutes, until the corn is cooked but still has some crunch.
+Make the creamed corn: Add the corn and toss until completely coated in the sauce.
+Cook for 5-8 minutes, until the corn is cooked but still has some crunch.
 (Cook time will be significantly less if you’re using frozen, so taste often!)

 Take the pan off the heat and stir in ½ cup shredded Parmesan until melted.